iotaledger/iota-wiki/next/develop/nodes/explanations/nodes_101.md

 :::note

 Developers do not need to communicate with nodes using a mentioned low-level API.
-Developers can leverage the IOT SDK that provides a high-level abstraction to all features IOTA nodes provide, either on HTTP API level or Event API level.
+Developers can leverage the IOTA SDK that provides a high-level abstraction to all features IOTA nodes provide, either on HTTP API level or Event API level.

 :::